MehrdadKiani/ModejsAPI/README.md

         .catch(next);
 }
 ```
-Now we can wrap all async request handler into `asyncHandler()` function, and any time the request handler gets an error, the catch will be executed, and as a result, `next()` will be executed with the occurred error.
+Now we can wrap all async request handlers into `asyncHandler()` function, and any time the request handler gets an error, the catch will be executed, and as a result, `next()` will be executed with the occurred error.
+So, in the code below, we dont need the **try/catch** block any more, and also the `next()` function will be handled by `asyncHandler()` function.
 ```js
 exports.getBootcampById = asyncHandler(async (req, res, next) => {
     const bootcamp = await BootcampModel.findById(req.params.id);